d6t/d6tpipe/docs/source/pull.rst

 Connecting to Pipes
 ---------------------------------------------

-To pull and push files, you connect to a data pipe.
+To pull and push files, you first connect to a data pipe.
 A data pipe lets you manage remote and local data files.

 .. code-block:: python